 Dihydroergotamine may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

 What should I know about STORAGE and DISPOSAL of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
 Do not refrigerate or freeze.
-Throw away unused medication for injection 1 hour after you open the ampule.
-Throw away unused nasal spray 8 hours after you open the ampule.
-Throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.
+Dispose of unused medication for injection 1 hour after you open the ampule.
+Dispose of unused nasal spray 8 hours after you open the ampule.

 What should I do in case of OVERDOSE?

 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.

 - numbness, tingling, and pain in fingers and toes

 - blue color in fingers and toes

 Keep all appointments with your doctor.
 Your doctor may order certain tests to check your body's response to dihydroergotamine.